-Check out this interview with Shane Wiley, Cuebiq’s Chief Privacy Officer, in which he discusses the regulatory changes marketers should be on the lookout for as well as what they can do to prepare for 2020 and beyond.
+We sat down with Shane Wiley, Cuebiq’s Chief Privacy Officer, to discuss the regulatory changes marketers should be on the lookout for and what they can do to prepare for the next few years.

 As we look to 2020, which new privacy regulations should marketers be preparing for?